gbledsoeCMSP/Project1/Readme.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

   - 10.0.0.7
   - 10.0.0.8
   - 10.0.0.10

 We have installed the following Beats on these machines:

-- Webservers
+  -Webservers

-These Beats allow us to collect the following information from each machine:
+- These Beats allow us to collect the following information from each machine:

-- Machine health, performance, system logs and events etc.
+  -Machine health, performance, system logs and events etc.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 - Copy the filebeat file to file-conifg.yml.

 - Update the filebeat.yml file to include...

 - Run the playbook, and navigate to http://13.77.220.158:5601/app/kibana#/home to check that the installation worked as expected.
-(Screenshot)

 ![kibanaserver](https://user-images.githubusercontent.com/94094793/155827131-8506dcbb-7c51-4220-a635-1a0ebea4094e.png)